mfractor/mfractor.github.io/docs/faq.md

 ##How do I file a bug report?
 If you notice a bug while you are using MFractor, please file a bug report by taking the following steps:

+ * Go to the [MFractor Feedback](https://github.com/mfractor/mfractor-feedback/issues/new) repository.
- * Prepare a short 2-3 sentence description of the bug, the steps you took that triggered it and the symptoms of the bug.
+ * Enter a 2-3 sentence description of the bug, the steps you took that triggered it and the symptoms of the bug.
  * Copy MFractors version information by opening the **About** dialog (**Help** -> **MFractor** -> **About**) and click **Copy Build Details Into Clipboard**.
- * Email the description and build version to [hello@mfractor.com](hello@mfractor.com).

 ##How do I install or update the Android SDK meta-data bundle?